andrewdotcom/askinnerdotdev/content/2023-01-23-software-to-learn-in-2023.md

 +++
-title = "Programming Languages, Frameworks and Software I am learning in 2023" description = "This is the first post on the blog"
+title = "Programming Languages, Frameworks and Software I am learning in 2023" description = "The software, programming langauges and frameworks that I want to try and focus on in 2023."
 +++

 My last post was about the changes I plan to make to the way I live and work this year.
 This one is to keep me honest about the software and programming languages that I want to crack in 2023.